JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![new-entity-language-choose](img/new-entity-language-choose.jpeg)

-Also, in the Settings -> Tools -> JPA Buddy -> Entity Declaration, you can choose which language you want to select by default for the "New Entity" window:
+Also, in the Settings -> Tools -> JPA Buddy -> Entity Declaration, you can choose which language you want to select by default in the "New Entity" window:

 ![settings-scaffolding-language](img/settings-scaffolding-language.jpeg)